SAP/luigi/docs/advanced-scenarios.md

 Luigi allows you to implement and configure feature toggles.
 They can be used to organize and compartmentalize your code.

 #### Usage
-* Before setting feature toggles, you have to first define the feature toggle query parameter to enable setting the feature toggles via URL in the [general settings](general-settings.md) :
+* Before using feature toggles, you first have to include the feature toggle query parameter in the [general settings](general-settings.md) part of your Luigi configuration file.
+This allows you to enable setting the feature toggles via URL :
   ```
   featureToggles = { queryStringParam: 'ft' };
   ```